jackwimbish/tenorwisp/README.md

     ./scripts/configure_firebase.sh
     ```

-    After running the script, you should see a new `android/app/google-services.json` file, and you'll be ready to build the app.
+    After running the script, the necessary Firebase config files will be in place, and you'll be ready to build the app.

+Currently, the app only targets Android.
+Once you have done the above steps to prepare the repo, you can build and run it using VSCode or a compatible editor with the Flutter plugin, or with th Flutter CLI.